 Bringing passion to a profession

-Now, Nafshun focuses his research on instructional methods for the large classroom, and teaches general chemistry. the lessons he creates for the lecture hall reflect what he loved about chemistry as a high school student—group projects that rely on teamwork and exploration rather than rote memorization.
+Now, Nafshun focuses his research on instructional methods for the large classroom, and teaches general chemistry.
+Many of the lessons he creates for the lecture hall reflect what he loved about chemistry as a high school student—group projects that rely on teamwork and exploration rather than rote memorization.